 What is business intelligence?

 A business intelligence system is a set of tools and solutions combined to increase the value of information or knowledge in the organization.
 This information or knowledge is derived from data coming from inside and outside the organization.
 Managers and leaders use such information to make better decisions.
 Thus, business intelligence supports improvements in the decision-making process.
+However, to ensure such improvements, an appropriate information technology strategy must be implemented.
+Also, the implementation must include measures that prevent or minimize the potential risks and negative effects of business intelligence on the organization.
+These measures must be specific to the nature and characteristics of the organization, with consideration for internal processes, as well as the programs for and activities of human resources.

 Typically, business intelligence systems must collect data from internal and external sources.
 In this regard, data mining is generally involved.
 Data mining is the collection of data based on criteria specific to the nature, characteristics and needs of the business organization.
 Data mining is used for the organization to have the data needed to support knowledge creation.
 The resulting knowledge is used to support decision-making.